crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking/professional-ethics-of-ethical-hackers.md

 * **Introduction**
 * **Professional ethics**
-  * **Professionalism as grounded in university training**&#x20;
+  * **Professionalism as grounded in university training**
   * **Professionalism as grounded in industry standards**
 * **The social science context**

 ### Introduction

 Ethical hackers operate within a structured framework of professional codes of conduct, which define their responsibilities and ensure accountability.
 Several professional codes of conduct exist for information security professionals and ethical hackers, applicable to individuals who are members or certified professionals of the respective association.
-For example,&#x20;
+For example,

 * Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
 * Regulatory/governmental standards/guidelines: NIST SP 800-12 and NIST SP 800-53 touch on broader security and privacy principles, NIST SP 800-115 (Technical Guide to Penetration Testing) emphasizes authorized testing.